Dean Winchester: Season 2

-Failing to kill him, they are rammed into by a semi-truck, sending Dean into a coma.
-Flat-lining, Dean dies but is saved from death at the last second when John makes a deal with the Demon to save his life.
+Failing to kill him, they are rammed into by a semi-truck, sending Dean into a coma, whilst John and Sam receive minor injuries.
+Flat-lining, Dean is about to die but is saved from death at the last second when John makes a deal with the Demon to save his life.

 After John's soul is taken by the Demon to Hell, Sam and Dean start hunting the Demon, who eventually kidnaps Sam.
 In a turn of events, Sam is stabbed in the back and killed, forcing Dean to make a deal to save his brother's life.
-He is given 1 year of life.
+He is given one year of life.
 Dean and Sam are unable to stop the Demon from opening a gate to Hell and freeing Lilith.
 However, their father escapes as well and gives them the chance they need to kill the Yellow Eyed Demon, before his soul heads to heaven.

 Season 3

 While trying to cope with his impending death and make the best of his final year, Dean begins to start hunting the freed Demons.
 Meeting a seemingly helpful demon Ruby, Dean learns that he too may become a demon himself if he burns in Hell too long.
 Learning Lilith to have taken the throne of Hell from Azazel and to hold Dean's life contract in her hands, the brothers eventually confront her.

 Unable to kill her, Dean is mauled to death by Hellhounds and his soul is dragged to Hell.